Social rules clash with reality for Iran's youth

 TEHRAN Twenty-one-year-old Iranian Farnoush has her own job but no longer her own telephone.

-When her father looked at her text messages and discovered she had a boyfriend, he confiscated the cell phone, saying her behavior was not proper in an Islamic republic.
+When her father looked at her text messages and discovered she had a boyfriend, he confiscated the cell phone, saying her behaviour was not proper in an Islamic republic.

 "You have no idea.
 It's the worst feeling, the pressure, when your father finds out you have a boyfriend," Farnoush said, while plucking a customer's eyebrows at a Tehran salon.